 What Is a Port?

 A port is an inverted "U" in the middle of the mouthpiece on some bits.
 A very low port may appear to be only a slight rise, while a very high port can be quite high—over two inches in very high ones.
 A very low port allows room for the horse's tongue and is sometimes called a tongue relief.
 Some snaffle bits have a port, but they are most commonly seen on curb bits.
 Some ports will also have a roller that connects the two branches of the “U”.

 A high port, in addition to giving tongue relief, also places pressure on the palate of the horse's mouth when the reins are pulled.
 Used improperly, a high ported bit can be very painful or damaging to a horse's mouth.
 When you hold the bit in your hand, that bit will appear to stick straight up, but when it sits properly in the horse's mouth, the port lays down flat on the tongue until the rein aids are used.
 Then, depending on how the reins are handled, the port may rotate up slightly.
 It shouldn’t rotate enough to press hard into the palate of the horse’s mouth.

-Ports that are solid, rather than made of a “U” shaped bar are actually called spoons or spades, although they look somewhat similar.
+Ports that are solid, rather than made of a “U” shaped bar are called spoons or spades, although they look somewhat similar.
 These do not provide tongue relief.
-The spade or spoon may include elaborate rollers or "crickets", double mouthpieces, and are only used on very well trained horses by skillful riders who understand the severity of the bit they are using.
-Generally, bits with ports do not have jointed mouthpieces, although there are some that have joints on either side of the port.
+The spade or spoon may include elaborate rollers or "crickets," double mouthpieces, and are only used on very well trained horses by skillful riders who understand the severity of the bit they are using.
+Generally, bits with ports do not have jointed mouthpieces, although some have joints on either side of the port.
 These are attached with a pin-like hinge, rather than a link.